Traditional off-line companies know that customer loyalty has a very powerful impact on their profitability.

 So, in other words, developing an effective customer loyalty strategy in online retailing is even more important than in traditional off-line retailing.

-In their own words, here is a summary of their research findings:
+In their own words, here is a summary of Reichheld and Schefter's research findings:

 We showed that in industry after industry, the high cost of acquiring customers renders many customer relationships unprofitable during their early years.
 Only in later years, when the cost of serving loyal customers falls and the volume of their purchases rises, do relationships generate big returns.
 The bottom line: increasing customer retention rates by 5% increases profits by 25% to 95%.
 Those numbers startled many executives, and the article set off a rush to craft retention strategies, many of which continue to pay large dividends.